 Does MintMCP support role-based access control?

 Yes.
-MintMCP's Virtual MCP architecture creates role-based endpoints that expose only the minimum required tools to each team or user.
+MintMCP's Virtual MCP architecture creates per-use-case endpoints that expose only the minimum required tools to each team, user, or agent.
+Virtual MCP Bundles support SCIM-driven membership, curated tool lists, and per-bundle access policy.
 Sales teams can access CRM tools without seeing HR database capabilities, and finance teams can run reports without production write access.
 This principle of least privilege at the gateway level addresses enterprise security requirements that catalog-based approaches do not directly support.

 What compliance attestations does MintMCP hold?